 As veterinarians increasingly recommend wet food diets for cats, owners are faced with many decisions.
 Much like dry food, it can be difficult to determine what kind of wet food is best for your cat.
-Once you find the right type of food for your cat, you need to determine how much you should feed your cat in order to keep it healthy and satisfied.
+Once you find the right type of food for your cat, you need to determine how much you should feed your cat to keep it healthy and satisfied.

 Why Do Cats Need Wet Food?

 Many veterinarians recommend that cats eat a diet of exclusively or mostly wet food.
 There are a couple of reasons for this.
 First, cats are obligate carnivores and are not designed to ingest many carbohydrates (if any).
 Dry food will automatically contain many more carbohydrates than wet food.
 For many cats, dry food consumption leads to obesity.

 Secondly, most cats are not big water drinkers and tend to keep themselves on the edge of dehydration.
 Wet food naturally provides more water in the diet, which supports the kidneys, urinary tract, and overall health.

 Should You Feed Your Cat Both Wet and Dry Food?